a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 I am working on my thesis: ***"Explaining variation in sexual violence in civil war: Understanding patterns of combatant socialisation"***

-I am conducting the **“*Political Education and Socialisation in Rebel Groups***” (PESRG) data project.\
+I am conducting the **“*Socialisation and Political Education in Rebel Groups***” (SOPERG) data project.\
-The PESRG Project dataset measures how rebel groups utilize political education to facilitate socialization among their members.
+The SOPERG Project dataset measures how rebel groups utilize political education to facilitate socialization among their members.
 You can reach the project under: freibera@tcd.ie

 I will present this project at the Jan Tinbergen European Peace Science Conference (June 26th - 28th, 2023) in Bologna.